 You may need to consult journal databases for relevant information and materials.
 These can be accessed through library website, Google Scholar and other sites such as Emerald and Science Direct.
 Please ask the unit convenor for assistance if you are unfamiliar with searching for journals and journal articles.

 Extensions & Late submissions

-Please note the different submission requirements for Task 1, 2 and 3.
+Please note the different submission requirements for Assignment 1, 2 and 3.

 You are encouraged to prepare for, attend and participate actively (comment, take notes, be active) in all workshops.
 Active attendance involves note taking, answering questions, sharing ideas and learning from others in the class.
 This is the best method of preparing your own personal viewpoints for the purposes of the assessment, including the exam.
 Reading someone else's notes or watching a recording is pedagogically less useful than actively participating.
 Students are expected to be on-time for classes and please note the class is interactive.

 Required IT skills